j13622/CS-213-Assignment1/README.md

 This project is Chess, for Software Methodology class (CS 213 at Rutgers).
 It runs in the shell.
 You can run the program using "java chess/PlayChess".
-The actual back-end is in chess/Chess.java
+The actual back-end is in chess/Chess.java.
+This project fully implements STALEMATE, CHECKMATE, CHECK, ILLEGAL MOVES, EN PASSANT, DRAWS, and RESIGNATIONS.

 Here is a sample run of PlayChess: